wandb/docs/docs/tutorials/weave_models_registry.md

 5. Once satisfied with the results, save a reference to the updated Rag app in the W&B Registry

 **Note:**
-The `RagModel` referenced below is top-level `weave.Model` that you can consider a complete RAG Application.
+The `RagModel` referenced below is top-level `weave.Model` that you can consider a complete RAG app.
 It contains a `ChatModel`, Vector database, and a Prompt.
-The `ChatModel` is also another `weave.Model` which contains the code to download an artifact from the W&B Registry and it can change modularly to support any other Chat Model as part of the `RagModel`.
-For more details see the complete model on Weave [here](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/evaluations?peekPath=%2Fwandb-smle%2Fweave-cookboook-demo%2Fobjects%2FRagModel%2Fversions%2Fx7MzcgHDrGXYHHDQ9BA8N89qDwcGkdSdpxH30ubm8ZM%3F%26).
+The `ChatModel` is also another `weave.Model` which contains the code to download an artifact from the W&B Registry and it can change to support any other chat model as part of the `RagModel`.
+For more details see [the complete model on Weave](https://wandb.ai/wandb-smle/weave-cookboook-demo/weave/evaluations?peekPath=%2Fwandb-smle%2Fweave-cookboook-demo%2Fobjects%2FRagModel%2Fversions%2Fx7MzcgHDrGXYHHDQ9BA8N89qDwcGkdSdpxH30ubm8ZM%3F%26).

 # 1. Setup
-First, install `weave` and `wandb`, then log in.
-Set a couple of API keys that may be required.
+First, install `weave` and `wandb`, then log in with an API key.
+You can create and view your API keys at https://wandb.ai/settings.

 ```bash
 pip install weave wandb